Return of the Jedi: Home media

-The original theatrical version of Return of the Jedi was released on VHS and Laserdisc several times between 1986 and 1995, followed by releases of the Special Edition in the same formats between 1997 and 2000.
-Some of these releases contained featurettes; some were individual releases of just this film, while others were boxed sets of all three original films.
+The original theatrical version of Return of the Jedi was released on VHS and Laserdisc several times between 1986 and 1995.
+The Special Edition was published on VHS and Laserdisc between 1997 and 2000.
+Some of these releases contained featurettes.
+Boxed sets of all three films in the trilogy were also published.

-On September 21, 2004, the original Star Wars trilogy was released in a boxset on DVD with digital restoration and additional alterations made by Lucas.
+In September 2004, the original Star Wars trilogy was released in a boxed set on DVD with digital restoration and new alterations made by Lucas.
 (Note: The DVD features Dolby Digital 5.1 EX surround sound and commentaries by George Lucas, Ben Burtt, Dennis Muren, and Carrie Fisher.
 The bonus disc included documentaries including Empire of Dreams: The Story of the Star Wars Trilogy and several featurettes including "The Characters of Star Wars", "The Birth of the Lightsaber", and "The Legacy of Star Wars".
 Also included were teasers, trailers, TV spots, still galleries, and a demo for Star Wars: Battlefront.)

-In this version of Return of the Jedi, Sebastian Shaw's portrayal of Anakin's spirit is replaced by Hayden Christensen, who portrayed Anakin in Attack of the Clones and Revenge of the Sith.
-All three films of the trilogy were released individually on Limited Edition DVDs on September 12, 2006, with the original unaltered versions included as bonus features.
-These were collected in a box set on November 4, 2008.
+In this version of Return of the Jedi, Hayden Christensen was inserted into the final scene as Anakin's Force spirit, replacing Sebastian Shaw; Christensen portrays Anakin in Attack of the Clones and Revenge of the Sith.
+All three films of the trilogy were released individually on Limited Edition DVDs in 2006, with the original unaltered versions included as bonus features.
+These were collected in a boxed set on November 4, 2008.

-A Blu-ray Disc version of the six-film Star Wars saga was released by 20th Century Fox Home Entertainment in September 2011, which incorporated more small changes to Return of the Jedi, including making the Ewoks blink and having Vader yell "No!" as he throws the Emperor down the Death Star shaft; the latter change drew sharp negative criticism.
-Several deleted scenes from the film were included as special features, including a completed scene in which Vader communicates with Luke via the Force as Luke assembles his new lightsaber before infiltrating Jabba's palace, a sandstorm sequence following the sarlacc pit rescue, and a scene featuring Moff Jerjerrod and Death Star officers during the Battle of Endor.
+In September 2011, all the films of the original trilogy and the prequel trilogy were released together on Blu-ray by 20th Century-Fox Home Entertainment.
+The version of Return of the Jedi in this set contained some new changes, including Ewoks blinking and Vader yelling "No!" as he throws the Emperor to his death, an alteration which drew sharp negative criticism.
+Several deleted scenes from the film were included as special features, including a scene in which Vader communicates with Luke using the Force, a sandstorm sequence following the Sarlacc pit rescue, and a scene featuring Imperial officers during the Battle of Endor.

-On April 7, 2015, Walt Disney Studios, 20th Century Fox, and Lucasfilm jointly announced the digital releases of the six released Star Wars films.
-Return of the Jedi was released through the iTunes Store, Amazon Video, Vudu, Google Play, and Disney Movies Anywhere on April 10, 2015.

-Walt Disney Studios Home Entertainment reissued Return of the Jedi on Blu-ray, DVD, and digital download on September 22, 2019.
-Additionally, all six films were available for 4K HDR and Dolby Atmos streaming on Disney+ upon the service's launch on November 12, 2019.
-This version of the film was released by Disney on 4K Ultra HD Blu-ray box set on March 31, 2020.
+In April 2015, all six films from the two existing trilogies were released digitally through the iTunes Store, Amazon Video, Vudu, Google Play, and Disney Movies Anywhere.
+Walt Disney Studios Home Entertainment reissued Return of the Jedi on Blu-ray, DVD, and digital download in September 2019.
+Additionally, all six films were made available for 4K resolution HDR and Dolby Atmos streaming on Disney+ upon the service's launch in November 2019.
+The Disney+ version of Return of the Jedi was released on 4K Ultra HD Blu-ray in March 2020.